Last updated on March 18th, 2025 at 01:59 pm

 The considerations with plastic and other non-porous cutting boards make porous substances—namely wood, bamboo, and composites—the best cutting board material for both sustainability and function.

 To avoid cross-contamination, simply use one board for raw meats and another for everything else.
 This is best practice no matter what type of cutting board you use.
-And any cutting boards needs to be properly washed and sanitized, and those made from natural materials are easily cared for, as highlighted below.

-Non-toxic finishes on cutting boards another important health consideration that is essential to maintain food safety and enhance the board’s durability.
+Non-toxic finishes on cutting boards are another important health consideration that is essential to maintain food safety and enhance the board’s durability.
 Avoid boards that have been finished with polyurethane, varnishes, or other chemically treated coatings, as they may not be food-safe.
-Instead, seek those finished with food-safe mineral oil and/or beeswax.
+Instead, seek those finished with food-safe mineral oil or beeswax.

 Wood cutting boards